 - Gel Candy: As mentioned, gummy bears can be packed in both your checked and carry on bags without any restrictions.
 Some candies are available in gel or paste form in tubes or bottles, but these are not allowed in your carry on bags if the container exceeds 3.4oz/100ml.

-Is There a Limit to How Much Candy You Can Bring on a Plane?
+No Limit on How Much Candy You Can Bring

 There is technically no limit to how much candy you can bring on a plane in your checked bags, as long as you do not exceed the airline’s weight and size restrictions for baggage.